List of Coronation Street characters introduced in 1960: Lucille Hewitt

-Hewitt (Jennifer Moss) was the first child character in the series.
-As Moss was small for her age at sixteen, she was able to act the 11-year old Hewitt.
+Lucille Hewitt, played by Jennifer Moss, was the first child character in the series.
+As Moss was small for her age at sixteen, she was able to act the 11-year-old Hewitt.
 Escaping from her orphanage, she tries living with her widowed father who has re-married to barmaid Concepta Riley (Doreen Keogh), but responds badly to her stepmother and new half-brother Christopher Hewitt (Stephen Ward).
 When they move to Concepta's Irish homeland, Hewitt is fostered by Annie and Jack Walker of the Rovers Return, but when her heart is broken, she decides to mend her relationship with Concepta and never comes back to Weatherfield.

 Concepta Riley

 Riley (Doreen Keogh) has the distinction of being the first barmaid to be seen at the Rover's Return, as employee and confidante of pub landlady Annie Walker (Doris Speed).
-She marries bus station inspector Harry Hewitt (Ivan Beavis) and becomes step-mother to his rebellious daughter Lucille (Jennifer Moss) and soon mother to his son Christopher, before moving back to her native Ireland.
+She marries bus station inspector Harry Hewitt (Ivan Beavis) and becomes stepmother to his rebellious daughter Lucille (Jennifer Moss) and soon mother to his son Christopher, before moving back to her native Ireland.